IBCB: Efficient Inverse Batched Contextual Bandit for Behavioral Evolution History: Introduction

 In the behavioral evolution history, there exist a significant amount of contradictory data where an expert may take different actions when facing the same context at different time periods.
 This contradicts the assumption made by traditional imitation learning (IL) approaches regarding the consistency of expert behavior data.
+Meanwhile, recent works like \cite{wang2021fairness, gillen2018online} focus on maintaining fairness for bandit algorithms, which introduced a distribution-based random action selection, rather than simply selecting the best action, adding the difficulty to recover expert's parameters.
 Therefore, directly applying existing IL methods to recover the behavior policy from the expert's behavioral evolution history is not reasonable.
 For example, behavior cloning (BC) approaches are highly sensitive to distribution drift and contradictory data, and inconsistencies in the expert's evolution history can lead to a sharp decline in the final recovery performance.
-Furthermore, some IL approaches rely on large-scale iterations of Metropolis-Hastings sampling to achieve accurate estimation in universal scenarios \citep{Ramachandran2007Bayesian, Choi2011MAP}.
+Furthermore, some IL approaches rely on large-scale iterations of Metropolis-Hastings sampling to achieve accurate estimation in universal scenarios \cite{Ramachandran2007Bayesian, Choi2011MAP}.
 However, these approaches overlook the exploitation-exploration mechanism in expert interactions and demonstrate low sample efficiency when dealing with large-scale interaction data.
-While recent work by \citet{Huyuk2022Inverse} focused on contextual bandits, it cannot be adapted to the batched bandit setting as it assumes the expert updates the policy in a fully-online manner.
+While recent work by \cite{Huyuk2022Inverse} focused on contextual bandits, it cannot be adapted to the batched bandit setting as it assumes the expert updates the policy in a fully-online manner.
 Additionally, existing inverse bandit approaches typically employ sampling techniques to estimate the likelihood, resulting in low training efficiency.
 There is an urgent need to develop inverse bandit methods specifically designed for the more general batched bandit setting and to devise novel techniques for recovering parameters tailored for bandit polices.